 Martin Luther said, “we need to be preaching the gospel to ourselves every day because we forget the gospel every day.”
 If you would’ve asked me a few years ago to summarize the gospel, I would have responded; the death, burial, and resurrection of Jesus Christ.
 Now that is the gospel, but that wasn’t the message I was hearing.
-I was hearing about signs and wonders.
-Some of you may go to mainline churches where you’re hearing ten tips for a better marriage, or nine ways to be successful, that’s not the gospel.
-Christians can’t grow with that and unbelievers can’t be saved by that.
-We have forgotten the gospel and we have replaced it with Bible verse self-help.
+I heard about signs and wonders.
+Some of you may go to mainline churches where you hear ten tips for a better marriage or nine ways to succeed; that’s not the gospel.
+Christians can’t grow with that, and that can’t save unbelievers.
+We have forgotten the gospel, and we have replaced it with Bible verse self-help.

-Look at these two Scriptures; Romans 1:16 CSB “For I am not ashamed of the gospel, because it is the power of God for salvation to everyone who believes, first to the Jew, and also to the Greek.”
-The gospel is enough, it is the only power to save.
+Look at these two Scriptures; Romans 1:16 NKJV “For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.”
+The gospel is enough; it is the only power to save.

-‘But people don’t get it, we have to make it relevant’.
+‘But people don’t get it; we have to make it relevant.
 No, we make a mockery of the gospel when we couch it in video clips, secular music, and a 46-year-old dressing like a teenager to appear relevant.
-1 Corinthians 1:18 CSB “For the word of the cross is foolishness to those who are perishing, but it is the power of God to us who are being saved.”
+1 Corinthians 1:18 NKJV “For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.”